free_energy=yes affects energies at lambda=0

 energy causes the difference?

-#3 Updated by David Mobley almost 13 years ago
+#3 Updated by David Mobley over 13 years ago

 Yes, I tried in double precision (after posting this) and the difference is gone, as well.